TorbsT/SintefDigital_boardGame_server/README.md

 ## The REST-API documentation

 The API is documented using [Swagger](https://swagger.io).
 In order to read the documentation in its original format, you have to use the [Swagger Editor](https://swagger.io/tools/swagger-editor/).
-While on the website, just click on **Try Swagger Editor** and paste the contents of the [APIdoc.yaml](APIdoc.yaml) file
+While on the website, just click on **Try Swagger Editor** and paste the contents of the [APIdoc.yaml](APIdoc.yaml) file.

 ## Need help?